Seancarpenter/Blog/blog/content/posts/concurrency_in_go.md

 It's important to note that any goroutines still alive when the main thread terminates will be unable to exit gracefully.
 With this in mind, it should be easy to spot the race condition in the previous code snippet.

 Additionally, we're using the `time.sleep()` function to simulate doing "work".
 In the real world, "work" could be fetching an image from a URL, writing a file to a disk, or anything that takes time really.
-From our perspective however, it doesn't really matter what it is we're doing, so the `time.sleep()` serves our purpose perfectly.
+From our perspective however, it doesn't really matter what it is we're doing, so `time.sleep()` serves our purpose perfectly.

-## Channel
+## Channels
+After goroutines, channels are easily the most useful concurrency feature that Go has to offer.
+Channels are typed, thread-safe queues that make passing values between goroutines extremely easy.
+Placing values into channels is accomplished by directing the data you wish to pass into or out of the channel using arrow notation.
+Put plainly,

+`c <- 10` will place the value `10` into the channel `c` `x = <-c` will assign x to the oldest value in the channel `c`

 {{< highlight go >}}
 func main() {
     c := make(chan string)